Skretzo/runelite-plugins/README.md

 ![illustration-custom](https://user-images.githubusercontent.com/53493631/156419148-a346287f-d7ca-4644-95db-7af5ca925631.png)

-This plugin also comes with a few integrated presets to track selected skilling actions:
+This plugin also comes with a few integrated presets to track a selection of skilling actions:

 ![illustration-preset](https://user-images.githubusercontent.com/53493631/191285989-e5220229-729d-42a6-a5ee-f974caeb4f0a.png)